OPSkins/trade-opskins-api/ICaseSite/SendKeyRequest.md

 Sends a trade offer to the user requesting some number of keys for uncasing items on a case website.

+Ensure that `remaining_opens` for the case id is greater than 0 via `ICase/GetCaseSchema`, or you will get an HTTP 400 error with the code 314 (TOO_MANY_REDEMPTIONS).

 #### HTTP Request

 `POST https://api-trade.opskins.com/ICaseSite/SendKeyRequest/v1`